brianadams2337/containerstore-demo/.changeset/dark-rabbits-behave.md

 '@scayle/storefront-application-nuxt': patch
 ---

-**\[E2E\]** Enhanced variant velector logic.
-Implemented the `chooseProductVariant()` method in `/nuxt/playwright/page-objects/productDetailPage.ts` to optimize variant selection.
-This new method checks the disabled state of the variant picker.
-If disabled, it assumes a pre-selected variant.
-Otherwise, it opens the dropdown and selects the first available option, providing more robust handling of single and multi-variant products.
+**\[E2E\]** Improved the robustness of product variant selection in end-to-end tests.
+A new method, `chooseProductVariant()`, now intelligently checks if the variant picker is disabled (for single-variant products) or enabled (for multi-variant products), ensuring tests can reliably handle different product types.